kkibria/slideshow-dist/md/chuserman.md

 Check the
 <a target="_blank" rel="noopener noreferrer" href="?ch=frontmatter">Front Matter Reference Manual</a>
-to learn function of these directives and how they are used.
+to learn the function of these directives and how they are used.

 > As an exercise, try to figure out how you can see the
 > source file for the Front Matter Reference Manual.